Hexavalent Chromium Compounds

 - Agency for Toxic Substances and Disease Registry: Chromium – ToxFAQs™.
 Atlanta, GA: Centers for Disease Control and Prevention, 2012.
 Also available online.
 Last accessed February 15, 2019.

 - National Institute of Occupational Safety and Health.
 Hexavalent Chromium, Workplace Safety and Health Topics.
 Atlanta, GA: Centers for Disease Control and Prevention, 2013.
 Available online.
 Last accessed February 15, 2019.

 - National Toxicology Program.
-Chromium Hexavalent Compounds, Report on Carcinogens, Fourteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
+Chromium Hexavalent Compounds, Report on Carcinogens, Fifteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2021.
 Also available online.
-Last accessed February 14, 2018.
+Last accessed December 5, 2022.